CFNY-FM: "The Spirit of Radio"

 During Marsden's tenure as program director, the style of the station evolved into a sound which has been described as a more professional-sounding version of a campus radio station.
 At the time, alternative music was new and had not yet received wide exposure, but new wave and punk rock soon emerged as dominant forms of popular music—and so the station became known as one of the few commercial stations at the time which played alternative music.

 During this period, the station began using "The Spirit of Radio" as a promotional catchphrase.
 In turn, listeners of the station began to refer to CFNY as "The Spirit of Radio".
-Canadian band Rush was unable to obtain airplay on many radio stations other than CFNY early in their career, and in 1979 wrote the song "The Spirit of Radio" about the station.
+Canadian band Rush was unable to obtain airplay on many radio stations other than CFNY early in their career; in 1979, the band wrote the song "The Spirit of Radio" about the station.
 Unable to mention CFNY directly for fear of alienating airplay on other stations, the band instead ensured the catalogue number for their album Permanent Waves was 1021, a nod to the station's 102.1 FM frequency.

 While the fan base was loyal, the station struggled to grow its audience due to its small studio and low broadcasting power of only 679 watts.
 With only a small broadcast range, the station used unconventional promotional strategies in an attempt to grow the brand.
 CFNY would send DJs to host regular new wave dance parties, both to build a community amongst its fans and to supplement the station's limited advertising revenue through admission fees.